 - The Ghost of Christmas Present looks like Will Forte from The Last Man On Earth (sorry I didn't take a screen shot!)

-Strangely, in this version Bob Crachit gets fired by Scrooge at the end of the day - Crachit joins some street rats and throws a snowball at Scrooge by mistake - and then goes on a joyous shopping spree, and tries to bluff his way past his wife at home.
+Strangely, in this version Bob Crachit gets fired by Scrooge at the end of Christmas Eve day - Scrooge fires him because Crachit joins some street rats and throws a snowball at Scrooge by mistake!
+Cratchit then goes on a manic shopping spree, and tries to bluff his way past his wife at home.

-The rest of the Crachit kids are quite heartwarming with their joyous excitement over their feast and the goose Bob's brought home for them.
+The rest of the Crachit kids are quite heartwarming with their joyous excitement over their feast and the goose Bob has brought home for them.
 I appreciated their deprivation more in this adaptation than I had before.

-The rest of the Crachit kids are quite heartwarming with their joyous excitement over their feast and the goose Bob's brought home for them.
+The rest of the Crachit kids are quite heartwarming with their joyous excitement over their feast and the goose Bob has brought home for them.
 I appreciated their deprivation more in this adaptation than I had before.